-Some readers will never of heard of 'Jack' Martin let alone his pseudonym of the 'Trent Otter', perhaps a rather dubious nametag given the current controversy surrounding otter predation on some game and coarse fisheries.
+Some readers will never have heard of JW Martin, let alone his pseudonym, the 'Trent Otter'.
+It is perhaps a rather dubious nametag given the current controversy surrounding otter predation on some game and coarse fisheries.

-His 'nom de plume', acquired as early as 1882 when his first book was published, stuck with him despite the fact he only fished the Trent for 13 years – so he must have been fishing the Trent from sometime in the early 1870’s.
+JW Martin's 'nom de plume', acquired as early as 1882 when his first book was published, stuck with him despite the fact he only fished the Trent for 13 years – so he must have started sometime in the early 1870s.

-I’m of the opinion that John William Martin was born an angler, much like Jim Bazley and latterly contemporaries like Dick Walker, Peter Stone, Billy Lane and Ivan Marks to just to name a few of the true greats the sport has produced.
+I’m of the opinion that John William Martin was born an angler, much like Jim Bazley and latterly Dick Walker, Peter Stone, Billy Lane and Ivan Marks, to name just a few of the true greats the sport has produced.

-Date unknown, he walked apparently from the Lincolnshire Fens to start afresh in Newark.
-He soon became an accomplished Trent angler learning much from the wily 'old' Trent anglers like Charlie Hudson (the old Dunham professional) and 'Nottingham' George Holland.
-He became an institution, fishing alongside Jack Bailey (son of William Bailey), David Slater (the Newark reel maker), Henry Coxon (inventor of the Aerial reel), and F W K Wallis (joint holder of the barbel record in the 1930s).
+Date unknown, he apparently walked from the Lincolnshire Fens to start afresh in Newark.
+He soon became an accomplished Trent angler, learning much from the wily 'old' Trent anglers like Charlie Hudson (the old Dunham professional) and 'Nottingham' George Holland.
+JWM became an institution, fishing alongside Jack Bailey (son of William Bailey), David Slater (the Newark reel maker), Henry Coxon (inventor of the Aerial reel), and FWK Wallis (joint holder of the barbel record in the 1930s).

-Considering the mode of transport in Martin’s heyday was train or horse and carriage JWM wrote 'During 46 years I have roamed 16 counties, have cast my lines in the waters of 25 rivers, and have seen much to instruct and very much to interest.'
+Bearing in mind the mode of transport in JWM’s heyday was either train or horse and carriage, he wrote, "During 46 years I have roamed 16 counties, have cast my lines in the waters of 25 rivers, and have seen much to instruct and very much to interest."

 An early book by Martin is 'Float Fishing and Spinning in the Nottingham Style'.
-What for goodness sake is the Nottingham style?
-Well quite simply it was, and still is 'trotting' the steam with a good centre pin reel' – a method that 'specialists' and 'enthusiasts' are returning to in great numbers.
+What for goodness sake is the Nottingham Style?
+Well, quite simply it was, and still is, 'trotting the stream with a good centre pin reel', a method that specialists and enthusiasts are returning to in great numbers.

-Around the 1880’s he set up a fishing rod and tackle manufacturing business at 4, Northern Buildings, Lover’s Lane, Newark-on-Trent (yes it was in Lover’s Lane).
+Around the 1880s he set up a fishing rod and tackle manufacturing business at 4, Northern Buildings, Lover’s Lane, Newark-on-Trent (yes it was in Lover’s Lane).
 Modern references show him in partnership with a man called Openshaw.
-John William Martin later moved to Huntingdon and so became more famous for his exploits on the Ouse and the Fens.
+JWM later moved to Huntingdon and so became more famous for his exploits on the Ouse and the Fens.

-A successful fishing tackle inventor, Martin eventually moved to London around 1900 to set up a tackle shop in Seymour Street, Euston Square, which had to be closed in the early days of the First World War due to his son joining the army.
-Unfortunately the Trent Otter's untimely death followed on March 23rd 1915.
+A successful fishing tackle inventor, JWM eventually moved to London around 1900.
+He set up a tackle shop in Seymour Street, Euston Square, which had to be closed in the early days of the First World War due to his son joining the army.
+Unfortunately the Trent Otter's untimely death followed on 23 March 1915.